PlebFromHell/WeaponsInLevel/README.md

 # WeaponsInLevel - REPO Mod

-Adds extra weapon spawns on top of **Shop Items Spawn in Level**, introducing **guns, grenades, mines, and melee weapons** into level spawns.
+Adds extra spawns on top of **Shop Items Spawn in Level**, introducing **guns, grenades, mines, melee weapons and energy crystals** into level spawns.

 ## Features
-- Spawns guns, grenades, melee weapons, and mines alongside existing shop items.
+- Spawns guns, grenades, melee weapons, mines and crystals alongside existing shop items.
 - Configurable spawn rates through the BepInEx configuration system.
 - Fully compatible with `itsUndefined-Shop_Items_Spawn_in_Level`.

+## Instructions

+Find a weapon and use it.
+If you want to keep it, include it in an extraction.

+For Crystals, they must be extracted to add energy to the charge station.

 ## Requirements
 - **BepInExPack (5.4.2100 or later)**